Basic Nurse Assistant Training Program

 The Bureau of Labor Statistics Occupational Outlook 2008-2009 describes the nature of the work as follows:

-Nursing aides also known as nurse aides, nursing assistants, certified nursing assistants, geriatric aides, unlicensed assistive personnel, provide hands-on care and perform routine tasks under the supervision of nursing and medical staff.
+Job Responsibilities—Nursing assistants, also known as CNAs, nurse’s aides, certified nursing assistants, geriatric aides and unlicensed assistive personnel provide hands-on care and perform routine tasks under the supervision of the nursing staff.
 Specific tasks vary, with aides handling many aspects of a patient's care.
 They often help patients to eat, dress, and bathe.
 They also answer calls for help, deliver messages, serve meals, make beds, and tidy up rooms.
-Aides sometimes are responsible for taking a patient's temperature, pulse rate, respiration rate, or blood pressure.
+Aides sometimes are responsible for taking a patient's temperature, pulse rate, respiratory rate, or blood pressure.
 They also may help provide care to patients by helping them get into and out of bed and walk, escorting them to operating and examining rooms, or providing skin care.
-Some aides help other medical staff by setting up equipment, storing and moving supplies, and assisting with some procedures.
+Some aides help the medical staff by setting up equipment, storing and moving supplies, and assisting with some procedures.
 Aides also observe patients' physical, mental, and emotional conditions and report any change to the nursing or medical staff.

 Because this program offers students exceptional patient care skill experience, the knowledge and skills learned by students in the BNAT program may be transferable to other programs such as: